qmasingarbe/pymiere/example_and_documentation.md

 ```

 #### Manipulate effects properties
 Each clip in Premiere has components.
 The first 2 components of a video clips are usually `Opacity` and `Motion`, they are added by default and allow control over the opacity and position/rotation/scale of the clip.
-Each effect on a clip is a new component.
+They can be controlled like effects.
+Each additional effect on a clip is a new component.
 ```python
 import pymiere
 # first clip of first video track of active sequence